 A general power of attorney may give companies comfort during this time that, if arranged now, they can call their lawyers, who are equipped to work during lockdown, to progress their business needs, whatever their personal situation.

 A company must first ensure that they have the authority to grant a corporate power of attorney.
 This authority may be contained in the company's articles of association, and these should always be review as a starting point.
 If the articles do not contain this authority, you may be able to rely on a statutory right, which can then be ratified by a resolution of the board (Regulation 71 of Table A and Regulation 5 of the Model Articles permit the directors as a board to appoint an attorney to act on behalf of the company.
 It is worth noting that there is no statutory authority for a company to grant a power of attorney on any individual director's behalf, so if any documents can only be signed by a particular director (for example, a bank mandate) a corporate power of attorney will not necessarily assist, please contact us if you are having this issue.

 Once the authority to enter into a corporate power of attorney has been identified, a board meeting should be held as soon as possible.
 A board meeting can be held remotely, by telephone.
 The board meeting must keep minutes which must record that a certain person has been authorised to sign the power of attorney and must also record why the board consider the power of attorney is necessary and what the powers it is delegating are.

 A corporate power of attorney is a document which must be signed as a deed by the person designated to do so at the board meeting.
 This person does not have to be a director, although it would be best if they were, and this person must also ensure they are in a position to get their signature witnessed by a third party, and also get to a post box to send the original deed to the person to whom they are granting the power of attorney (i.e. their lawyers or advisors).

-If you have any questions about whether a corporate power of attorney is the right thing for you and your business, please give our team a call.
+If you have any questions about whether a corporate power of attorney is the right thing for you and your business, please contact our corporate lawyers.